No-Name-Yet-Exist/Conceptual-Topology/axioms.md

         v       v σ(Life)
            Life

-σ(Life) acts as a Kan Extension operator, lifting semantic morphic chains from Fiber over Z = Mammal to Fiber over Z' = Life.
-The lifting ensures coherent semantic projection across Z-frames, preserving flow alignment while generalizing to a higher conceptual space.
+σ(Life) acts as a Kan Extension operator, lifting conceptual morphic chains from Fiber over Z = Mammal to Fiber over Z' = Life.
+The lifting ensures coherent conceptual projection across Z-frames, preserving flow alignment while generalizing to a higher conceptual space.
 ```

-This formalization guarantees that the Quasi-Natural Transformation property observed in the original Semantic Cage structure is preserved and generalized through the Kan Extension framework, providing a categorical foundation for semantic flow lifting.
+This formalization guarantees that the Quasi-Natural Transformation property observed in the original Conceptual Cage structure is preserved and generalized through the Kan Extension framework, providing a categorical foundation for conceptual flow lifting.

 ### 1.4.
-Kan Extension as Horizontal Semantic Shifting
+Kan Extension as Horizontal Conceptual Shifting

-Conceptually, σ operator as Kan Extension performs not only lifting of morphic chains but also acts as a horizontal mapping across Z-frames, shifting semantic flow from Fiber over Z to Fiber over Z'.
+Conceptually, σ operator as Kan Extension performs not only lifting of morphic chains but also acts as a horizontal mapping across Z-frames, shifting conceptual flow from Fiber over Z to Fiber over Z'.

 Diagrammatically, this can be visualized as a horizontal shift: